UPPMAX/NAISS_Slurm/presentations/DemoNotes_COSMOS_HPC2N_NSC_Feb24.md

 ```

 create script:
-No module loads needed on tetralith - typically they are needed
+No module loads needed on Tetralith---typically they are needed

 ```bash
 #!/bin/bash